 Fat-soluble Vitamins:

 Fat-soluble vitamins are stored in the body’s cells, and their excretion is not simply the excretion of water-soluble vitamins.
 Although adequate amounts of these vitamins are needed by the body, they do not need to be taken alternately with water-soluble vitamins.
 Excessive consumption of fat-soluble vitamins can lead to poisoning.
 A balanced diet contains sufficient amounts of fat-soluble vitamins.
-Vitamin E, Vitamin K, Vitamin D, Vitamin A are fat-soluble.
+Vitamin E, Vitamin K, Vitamin D, and Vitamin A are fat-soluble.
 For example, vitamin D is difficult to get through food alone and is better than vitamin D or multivitamin supplements.
-Use containing vitamin D.
+Use products containing vitamin D.

 Vitamins regulate the body’s metabolism, and a deficiency of only one vitamin can endanger the entire human body.
 It is good to know that most vitamins are extracted from natural sources.